Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 #177, b. about 1831, d.
 1861

-Relationship=2nd great-grandmother of Janet Susan Greathead.
+2nd great-grandmother of Janet Susan Greathead

 Matilda Butcher was born about 1831 in Framlingham, Suffolk, England.1 She was the daughter of John Butcher and Rebecca Crowfoot.
-She was baptized on 18 April 1831 in Framlingham, Suffolk, England.1 In the census of 30 March 1851 she was listed as the servant in the household of Smith Simon, aged 66, a farmer with 96 acres and an employer of four labourers.
-She was a house servant.2
+She was baptised on 18 April 1831 in Framlingham, Suffolk, England.1 In the census of 7 June 1841 in New Street, Framlingham, Suffolk, England, she was listed as the daughter of John Butcher.2 In the census of 30 March 1851 she was listed as the servant in the household of Simon Smith, aged 66, a farmer with 96 acres and an employer of four labourers.
+She was a house servant.3 She married Samuel Banthorp, son of John Banthorpe and Mary Ann Cunningham, on 8 November 1853 in Dennington, Suffolk, England, Matilda was Samuel's first wife.
+The ceremony was witnessed by William Runnacles and Elizabeth Banthorp.4,5 In the census of 7 April 1861 in Dennington, Suffolk, England, she was listed as the wife of Samuel Banthorp.4,6 Matilda died in 1861 in Dennington, Suffolk, England.4,7,8 Matilda was buried on 30 August 1861.7

 Children of Matilda Butcher and Samuel Banthorp